The March – a new VR in progress.

 nl12 | lab is currently working on The March a virtual reality on the culture of war.
-Expected autumn/winter 2025
+Expected Spring 2026

 The March is a non-linear immersive VR that deals with our relations and responsibilities with war, inequality, violence and social conflict.
 The experience is about culture and consequences of war in our society.
 Visitors will find themselves in the shoes of perpetrator, victim and passive spectator.
 War is close and we’re part of it.